- wear a face covering

 By law, face coverings must continue to be worn in most indoor public places (including indoor communal spaces, workplaces and public transport) unless you are exempt for specific circumstances.
-This includes cinemas, dance halls, discotheques, libraries and public reading rooms, museums and galleries, indoor theatres, comedy clubs, concert halls and nightclubs.
+This includes cinemas, dance halls, discotheques, libraries and public reading rooms, museums and galleries, indoor theatres, comedy clubs and concert halls.
 This means that face coverings must be worn in the majority of indoor cultural settings.

 Some exclusions apply, including for those who are exempt from wearing a face covering.
 Face coverings can be removed when eating or drinking, but must be worn otherwise.
-There is no requirement that a person must be seated at a table when eating or drinking in premises where alcohol is consumed and it is recommended that table service is used in other settings also.
+There is a requirement that a person must be seated when eating or drinking in premises where alcohol is consumed and it is recommended that table service is used in other settings also.

 Face coverings in performance or rehearsing for a performance

-A person who is performing indoors does not need to wear a face covering if there is a partition between that person and other people or if there is at least one metre between that person and other people.
+A person who is performing indoors does not need to wear a face covering if there is a partition between that person and other people or if there is at least two metres between that person and other people.

-In response to concerns about the performing arts sector’s ability to resume work, the regulations about face coverings for performers, and people assisting a performance or rehearsal indoors have been changed from 3 September 2021.
-This is to enable performers to perform or rehearse for a performance without face coverings in situations on stage where the wearing of a face covering is not possible, and one-metre distancing or partitioning is not possible.
+Performers are able to perform or rehearse for a performance without face coverings in situations on stage where the wearing of a face covering is not possible, and two-metre distancing or partitioning is not possible.

-This exemption will only apply in situations where there is either a partition or a distance of at least one metre between performers and other people (including the audience) but “other people” does not include those who are performing or rehearsing with the performers or assisting with the performance or rehearsal.
+This exemption will only apply in situations where there is either a partition or a distance of at least two metres between performers and other people (including the audience) but “other people” does not include those who are performing or rehearsing with the performers or assisting with the performance or rehearsal.

 It is important that the people responsible for the performance or rehearsal work with the performers, and those assisting with the performance and rehearsals, or their representatives, on the health and safety aspects of these exemptions.

-Because of the continuing risk of transmitting the virus indoors, these exemptions from wearing face coverings without one-metre distancing or partitioning should be the exception rather than the norm.
+Because of the continuing risk of transmitting the virus indoors, these exemptions from wearing face coverings without two-metre distancing or partitioning should be the exception rather than the norm.